openblockchains/austrian-blockchain-whitepapers/README.md

 vs

 Austrian tokens do NOT get mined.
-You can create / mint as many tokens as you like!a Just punch / type in a number - lets say two billion.
+You can create / mint as many tokens as you like!
+Just punch / type in a number - lets say two billion.
 Sell of 30% in an "initial coin offering" (ICO) / token sales to greater fools in a free money get-rich-quick cash grab running for lets say two or three weeks